Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/DropDownList.md

 ## Properties

-The properties of the Box Slider control are as follows:
+The properties of the Drop Down List control are as follows:

 Property | Description
 |-|-|
-*Disabled Text Color*|Color of the Autocomplete field when the control is disabled *Available Options*|Array of child options options for the dropdown/selection.
+*Disabled Text Color*|Color of the Autocomplete field when the control is disabled.
+*Available Options*|Array of child options options for the dropdown/selection.
 Each child is configured within the array below:
--*Caption*|Text for the Child item
+-*Caption*|Text for the Child item.
--*Image*|Image displayed next to child item
+-*Image*|Image displayed next to child item.
--*Is Disabled*|Is this child item disabled by default -*Id*|Unique identity of the drop down item
+-*Is Disabled*|Is this child item disabled by default.
+-*Id*|Unique identity of the drop down item.
+*Is Active*|Can the autocomplete combo box be activated by the user (dropped down) or is it disabled?
+*Override Highlighted*|Should the normal highlight behavior of the control be ignored.
-*Scroll Bar Width*|The width of the scrollbar when displayed *Items To Display*|Number of child items to display when opened. *Note default 0 shows NO items.
+*Scroll Bar Width*|The width of the scrollbar when displayed.
+*Items To Display*|Number of child items to display when opened. *Note default 0 shows NO items.
+*Dropdown Offset*|Offset height for where the dropdown list should appear.
+*Display Panel Above*|Should the dropdown panel appear above the control instead of below?
-*Select First Item On Start*|Should the first item be auto selected on start *On Selection Changed* (event) |The Event fired when the user selects an option or loses focus
+*Select First Item On Start*|Should the first item be auto selected on start?
+*Select Index Item on Start*|Which item should be selected on start. (*Select First Item on Start* will override this option) *On Selection Changed* (event) |The Event fired when the user selects an option or loses focus *On Control Disabled* (event) |The Event fired when the control is disabled through code.

 > When managing the control programmatically, make sure you use the following functions to manage the ComboBox contents. **Do NOT update the 'AvailableOptions' list directly**